c-bata/c-bata/README.md

 ### About me

 Hello, I'm Masashi Shibata.
-Author of go-prompt and kube-prompt, a core developer of Optuna, and a reviewer of Katib(Kubeflow).
-Book author and co-translator of [some Japanese Python books](http://amzn.to/3709ZSs).
+Creator of go-prompt and kube-prompt.
+An author and a co-translator of [some Japanese Python books](http://amzn.to/3709ZSs).

 <!--